 There's also a handful of Midnight Eye short stories and five novellas; RHYTHM AND BOOZE, DEAL OR NO DEAL (also available as a free sampler from Gryphonwood Press), GREEN DOOR, HELLFIRE and FARSIDE

 GREEN DOOR (self-published on Amazon) represents the start of the next stage of work for Derek and is his second introduction ( after FARSIDE ) to my Sigils and Totems mythos.
-HELLFIRE, an old-school devil worshipping case in Glasgow is his latest novella length outing.
+HELLFIRE, an old-school devil worshipping case in Glasgow is his latest novella length outing and there is a novelette, BROTHERHOOD in my HAUNTED SCOTLAND collection along with several new tales forthcoming in anthologies.

 Derek has developed a life of his own, and I'm along for the ride.